Stop the war

 export LWM2M_ENABLED=false

-Once ThingsBoard Edge is installed and configured please execute the following install script:
+Once ThingsBoard Edge is installed and configured please execute the following installation script:

 1